 Rock 'n' Roll is one of the four styles in which the World Rock 'n' Roll Confederation (WRRC) holds official World Championships since 1984.
-Boogie-Woogie, Bugg and Lindy Hop are the others.
-Acrobatic Rock 'n' Roll includes spectacular aerial figures
+Boogie Woogie, Lindy Hop and Bugg are the others.

 New Vogue is the collective name for a style comprising 15 dances - from the Barclay Blues to the Twilight - recognised by DanceSport Australia and danced exclusively there and in New Zealand.

 Salsa has its origins in Cuba, has developed all across the Caribbean and Latin America, and it is today one of the most popular dance styles worldwide.
-A Salsa competition will feature together with those in Latin and Standard in The World Games 2013, held in what is considered to be the capital of Salsa: Cali, Colombia.
+A Salsa competition will feature together with those in Latin, Rock 'n' Roll and Standard in The World Games 2017.

 This genre involves athletes with a physical disability that affects their lower limbs.
 Practised in four different forms - either paired up with an able-bodied partner or between two or more wheelchair users - its technical base are the Latin and Standard dances.
 The International Paralympic Committee (IPC) governs Wheelchair DanceSport.